adidinchuk/tf-linear-regression/README.md

 * `ph_delta = 0.5` -- Pseudo Huber delta coefficient

 ## Training
-Training is done by breaking the data set into training and testing data set in order to help evaluate over-fitting.
-The training is then conducted over several epochs to produce the results.
+Training is done by breaking the data into training and testing sets in order to help evaluate over-fitting.
+The training is then conducted over several epochs.

 The second and third columns are extracted from the data file for inputs and the forth column for outputs.
 If a different data set is used or if different features are desired configure the below code in the `train.py` file.
 ```bash